microsoft/PlanetaryComputer/README.md

 https://planetarycomputer.microsoft.com/

 The main portal for the Planetary Computer.
 There you can learn more about the platform, browse our datasets, and read the documentation.
-This is the place where you can also request access to the Planetary Computer Hub.

 ### Open source repositories